Merkel: Nord Stream 2 is 'political'

 But her statement caused surprise in the context of her new coalition with the centre-left SPD party, which backs Nord Stream 2, and whose former leader, Gerhard Schroeder, now works for Gazprom.

-It rattled the Ost-Ausschuss, a Berlin-based lobby group for German businesses in Russia.
+It also rattled the Ost-Ausschuss, a Berlin-based lobby group for German businesses in Russia.

 "The companies involved [in Nord Stream 2] have already invested more than €4bn in trust in legal certainty.
 Changing the legal basis [of the pipeline] in retrospect for political reasons would damage confidence in legal certainty in the EU," Wolfgang Buechele, the Ost-Ausschuss chief, told press.